maximpavliv/quizbot/README.md

 - The database also stores the sessions with their respective quizes, so that users are not affected after new deployments.
 - Quizes are created by randomly picking 5 questions from the database, possible choices are shuffled.
 - No pushes to the remote main branch are allowed, new features must be merged via pull requests.
 The pull requests are tested, merging is impossible if tests fail.
+- Separate development and production environments are used (separate bot tokens and databases).
+Additionally, a database is set up in the CI process in order to keep the development and production databases isolated.
 - Questions can contain code snippets.
 - ...